Cheshire East Public Health Team - Privacy notice

 How long we will keep your personal information

 We will only keep hold of your personal information for as long as necessary.
-The actual time depends on the specific information and the agreed retention period.
+This will depend on what the specific information is and the agreed time.
 Some retention periods are specified by the organisations who have shared the data with us.
+You can see details of our retention guidelines on our information asset register.
+Data will be disposed of permanently after the specified period.

 How your information is stored